Our infrastructure engineer participated in Google Cloud Next

 It was my first time participating in a large-scale event since joining the company

-I was nervous about explaining our company face-to-face to the people who stopped by our booth,
+I was nervous giving a face-to-face explanation of our company to people who stopped by our booth.

 I would love to participate again next time, so I will continue to hone my skills until then